phn/pytpm/doc/reference_tpm.rst

 Convert between cartesian and spherical
 +++++++++++++++++++++++++++++++++++++++

-The following functions convert between cartesian and spherical representations of a V3 vector.
+The following functions convert between Cartesian and spherical representations of a V3 vector.
 Both take a V3 instance as their argument and returns a new V3 instance.